Bowling Green Ballpark: Features

-Bowling Green Ballpark was designed by architectural firm DLR Group.
-The right-centerfield wall in Bowling Green Ballpark is unique in that it is concave in right-center because of the shape of a pre-existing road behind the field.
-The scoreboard in right-centerfield measures 35-feet tall and 56-feet wide, with the ability to show scoring, live video, advertisements, player statistics, and more.
-Embedded in the left field wall is a 6-foot, 3inch tall by 68-foot wide LED display board, behind which is a picnic area.
-There are two grass lawn seating areas- one in left-center and one at the right field line.
-The kids play area boasts an inflatable car customized with the Hot Rods' logo, a carousel, and a playground, and a behind the batter's eye in centerfield, a splash-pad.
-The Reinhart Club is a bar located on suite level directly behind home plate.
-Also on the suite level are 10 suites, the Hall of Fame suite, and a party deck—The Coca-Cola Deck.
+Bowling Green Ballpark was designed by the architectural firm DLR Group.
+The right-centerfield wall is concave because of the shape of a pre-existing road behind the field.
+The scoreboard in right-centerfield measures 35-feet tall and 56-feet wide.
+It is capable of showing the score, video, advertisements, and player statistics.
+Embedded in the left field wall is a 6-foot, 3-inch tall by 68-foot wide LED display board, behind which is a picnic area.
+There are two grass lawn seating areas—one in left-center and one along the right field line.
+The kids' play area has an inflatable car, a carousel, and a playground.
+There is also a splash-pad behind the batter's eye in centerfield.
+The second level includes 10 suites, a bar, and a party deck.

-Events
+Other events

-From May 23–27, 2012, the venue hosted the 2012 Sun Belt Conference baseball tournament, which was won by Louisiana–Monroe.
+From May 23 to 27, 2012, the venue hosted the 2012 Sun Belt Conference baseball tournament, which was won by the Louisiana–Monroe Warhawks.

-Multiple concerts have also taken place at Bowling Green Ballpark, including Florida Georgia Line and Nelly, Jake Owen, Ted Nugent, Uncle Kracker, and more.
+Several concerts have been held at the ballpark, including those by Florida Georgia Line, Nelly, Jake Owen, Ted Nugent, and Uncle Kracker.